nadavS3/shortcuts_exercises/instruction_with_answers.md

 in App.js:
 1.uncomment the commented lines(ctrl + /)
 2.go to line 11
-go to the words Slim Shady(without pressing arrows repedetly) and mark it *(ctrl + shift + arrows)* then use *(ctrl + d)* to mark all the other occurrence in the song and replace them with elad then in the start of line 11 create multiple cursor down to line 17 and allign them with row 10 *give all the p tags the class m&m(all together, not one by one ) *you have 4 p tags and 8 lines of song, move each 2 lines of the song to a separate p tag *(go to start of upper line and use shift+arrow)*, then move lines with *(alt+arrows)*
+3.go to the words Slim Shady(without pressing arrows repedetly) and mark it *(ctrl + shift + arrows)* 4.use *(ctrl + d)* to mark all the other occurrence(of the word Slim Shady) in the song and replace them with elad Reuveni 5.in the start of line 11 create multiple cursor down to line 17 and allign them with row 10 6.give all the p tags the class m&m(all together, not one by one ) 7.you have 4 p tags and 8 lines of song, move each 2 lines of the song to a separate p tag *(go to start of upper line and use shift+arrow)*, then move lines with *(alt+arrows)*

 tips: